Fernandez's government downplays electoral setback in Argentina

 Retaining majorities in Congress “gives us important legislative strength to conclude this four-year term that President Cristina Fernandez de Kirchner has,” Defense Minister Agustin Rossi told a local radio program.

-Argentina could face some political uncertainty following the poor election showing by her allies and the questions surrounding Fernandez’s health since an October 8 operation to remove blood that pooled on her brain.
-She also suffers from a heart ailment.
+Argentina could face some political uncertainty following the poor election showing by her allies and the questions surrounding Fernandez’s health since an Oct.
+8 operation to remove blood that pooled on her brain.

 Voters angry about high inflation in Latin America’s No. 3 economy, currency controls and rising crime punished Fernandez’s allies in the country’s main districts, including the key Buenos Aires province.